Design a shared LLM platform with tenant-scoped state, quota enforcement, adapter routing, KV accounting, and measured GPU utilization.

 | Zone Redundancy | Entire Availability Zone failure | Shift eligible traffic to healthy zones, subject to spare capacity | Reduces zone-failure impact when capacity is available |

+Level 1: tenant-aware API wrapper.
 Implement a simple FastAPI endpoint that accepts a tenant_id header, forwards the body to an OpenAI-compatible API, and logs input tokens, output tokens, and latency per tenant.
 Add a basic in-memory RPM limiter that rejects requests when a tenant exceeds 10 requests per minute.

 Level 2: LoRA adapter swap measurement.
 Use vLLM or LoRAX to serve two different LoRA adapters on one base model.
 Send alternating requests for Adapter A and Adapter B and measure the latency of each swap.
 Does the first request after a swap take longer than subsequent ones?
 Can you warm both adapters simultaneously if GPU memory allows?

-Level 3: Isolation contract tests.
+Level 3: isolation contract tests.
 Build a local router with tenant-filtered retrieval, tenant-scoped prefix-cache keys, and adapter authorization.
 Write adversarial tests that submit the same query or prefix from two tenants and assert that no foreign document, cache hit, or adapter route is exposed.

-You are in good shape if you can:
+You're in good shape if you can:

-Symptom: Capacity plan asks for far more GPUs than the traffic actually needs.
-Cause: The plan assumes one merchant maps to one slice of compute and ignores batching, burstiness, and shared adapters.
 Fix: Benchmark node throughput on the real model, scheduler, and context mix.
-Size the fleet from measured queue depth, TTFT, and KV pressure instead of a hand-wavy merchant-to-GPU ratio.
+Size the fleet from measured queue depth, TTFT, and KV pressure instead of a hand-wavy tenant-to-GPU ratio.

-Symptom: One long-context tenant causes everybody else's latency to spike.
-Cause: That tenant monopolizes KV memory because the platform lacks hard context and KV budget limits.
 Fix: Enforce per-tier context caps and KV budgets at admission time.
 Preempt or reject oversized requests before they occupy shared blocks.

 Symptom: Retrieved answers are relevant but unauthorized.